bioinfwithjudith/PR-INBRE_Python_Workshop/README.md

 The student will develop a block of code that takes in a DNA sequence of interest that was obtained from the database Uniprot and cross reference database.
 Define the following functions and return the following values: total Guanines, total Cytosines, total Adenines, and total Uridines, and the A=T/G+C ratio of the DNA sequence.

 ## Python3 Part 2 - The use of booleans and conditional statements in for and while loops to automate repetitive tasks.
 It is challenging to stray away from lists and dictionaries when analyzing data.
-Using booleans and conditionals will become second nature in you when using for and while loops to analyze data that is stored in lists and dictionaries.
+In this lesson, the student will generate lists and dictionaries, as well as, indexing and calling keys from these lists and dictionaries.
+Using booleans and conditionals will become second nature in the student when using for and while loops to analyze data that is stored in lists and dictionaries.

 ##### 2.0.0 Booleans and Conditions
 ##### 2.1.0 More Python Datatypes